GeorgeSakUOM/thesis_public/automatic_maec_ioc/sandbox/README.rst

 - if initserveraddr is not provided, default init server address has the value 'localhost'
 - if initserverport is not provided, default init server port has the value 8000

-Futures changes can be inserted manually into serrver.conf file.
+Futures changes can be inserted manually into server.conf file.

 After the execution the directory tree should be have the following structure: